matisku/bamboo-docker/bamboo-server/README.md

 ## Info
 This is a part of a [Bamboo Stack](https://github.com/matisku/bamboo-docker).
 You can download [docker-compose.yml](https://github.com/matisku/bamboo-docker/blob/master/docker-compose.yml) and check out how it works!

+**Bamboo Stack** is also available in my custom [rancher-stack](https://github.com/matisku/rancher-catalog), so with just a few clicks you can use, scale and upgrade it!

 ## Usage

 It's as simple as: